|Other AL Resources|

 Cities and towns found in Geneva County consist of Belgreen, Hodges, Phil Campbell, Red Bay, Russellville, Vina.

 Geneva County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
-There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

 Geneva County includes Federal Census Schedules to assist in looking into your family tree.
 Government Population Schedules can be found for 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.

 Geneva Co.
 Mortality Schedules can be found for 1870 and 1880.
 Geneva Co.
 Industry and Agriculture Schedules can be obtained for 1870 and 1880.
 Geneva Co.
 Union Veterans Schedules can be obtained for 1890.
-Two State censuses for confederate veterans exist for 1907 and 1921.
 You can find free down-loadable and also printable census forms that can help with your research.

 A list of Geneva County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
 See Also Alabama Archives, Genealogical and Historical Societies for statewide Addresses and links.